Tips & tricks: TextMaker

 Setting the default font and size

 If you do not want to start your documents in Times New Roman 10 pt but use a different font by default, this is easy to change.
 Simply right-click in the document window to open the context menu and select the menu entry Character.
 In the dialog box "Character", you can now choose your preferred font settings and make them your new default by clicking on the button Set as default.
 In the following dialog box, choose Change for all new documents based on the default template.
 All future documents that you base on the default template will now use the chosen font settings.

 Here's how to set a different default zoom level or paper size for all of your future documents: Open the default template Normal.tmvx using the File | Open command and make the desired changes.
 When done, save the document template.
 All of the future documents that use this template will have the chosen settings.

 Changing the zoom level with the mouse

 If you have a mouse with a scroll wheel, you can use it to quickly change the zoom level at which a document is displayed.
-Press the Ctrl button on your keyboard, keep it depressed, and move the scroll wheel on your mouse up or down.
+Press the Ctrl key on your keyboard, keep it depressed and move the scroll wheel on your mouse up or down.

 Use paragraph spacing!